 How to eat for your menstrual cycle

 Sharing tips on how to eat for your menstrual cycle and how to change up your nutrition throughout the month!

-Here are tons of tips on how to fuel your body as our hormones change throughout the month!
+Here are tons of tips on how to fuel your body as your hormone levels change throughout the 28 days of your menstrual cycle!

+How to eat for your menstrual cycle